 It then moves on to explore the formation, drafting and negotiation of the Contract for the sale and purchase of land (standard contract) published by the Law Society of New South Wales and the Real Estate Institute of New South Wales, before explaining the process of closing the transaction.
 The critical elements of Option Agreements and the additional steps involved in rural transactions are also discussed.
 The impact of electronic conveyancing (e-conveyancing) will be explored in addition to other technological developments currently impacting the way property law is practised today.

+Strata subdivision enables an increasingly common form of land ownership and has been part of the driving force behind the property development boom in Australian capital cities.
 This subject has a strong focus on strata title and will begin by discussing the different types of title arrangements, the "landmark" recent reforms of strata legislation and the nature of strata and other subdivision methods, including community title, company title and stratum subdivision.

 The subject is segmented into two distinct parts of strata title – the development aspects involved in achieving strata plan registration and the on-going management aspects after the strata scheme has been established, including dispute resolution in strata schemes.